emmt/EasyFITS.jl/docs/src/images.md

 better type-stability.

-If the FITS file is currently empty then a primary array is created, otherwise a new image extension is appended to the file.
+If the FITS file is currently empty then a primary array is created, otherwise a new image HDU is appended to the file.

-The returned `hdu` is an object to manage the new extension, it can be used to push header cards and then to write the data.
+The returned `hdu` is an object to manage the new HDU, it can be used to push header cards and then to write the data.

 If the array `arr` to be written is available, the element type and dimensions can be inferred from `arr` itself: